Woman In Tanning Bed Applying Tanning Oil

 Why You Shouldn’t Use Outdoor Tanning Lotion In A Tanning Bed

-Outdoor tanning oil contains a whole host of different ingredients that make it effective for tanning outdoors.
-With a mix of oils and skin-nourishing ingredients, it helps develop a tan quicker in the sun, while caring for your skin and ensuring it isn’t too damaged.
+Its mix of oils and skin-nourishing ingredients helps develop a tan quicker in the sun while caring for your skin and ensuring it isn’t too damaged.

-However, the one main ingredient in most outdoor tanning lotions is mineral oil.
-Mineral oil helps the skin absorb more UV rays from the sun, and this then helps the skin tan faster, making the most of your time in the sun.
+Mineral oil helps the skin absorb more UV rays from the sun, which in turn helps the skin tan faster, making the most of your time in the sun.

 If you can find a tanning oil without mineral oil, then it is fine to use in a tanning bed, but as most outdoor oils are made with mineral oil, this will be difficult.